Motorific: U.S. Customs appeal

 In 1970, the United States Court of Customs and Patent Appeals denied Ideal's request to have Motorific plastic car bodies and chassis reclassified as "parts" rather than toys.
 Such a reclassification would have significantly reduced the importation tariff charged to Ideal (10%-17%, versus 35%).
 The appeal document revealed the company's two-year sales unit figures for Motorific: in 1964, Ideal sold 935,928 chassis; 1,761,186 car bodies; and 695,805 electric motors.
 In 1965, they sold 3,749,561 chassis; 4,260,793 bodies; and 3,937,201 motors.

+Revival

+In 2003, Big Time Toys of Nashville, Tennessee resurrected the Motorifc name for a series of cars and tracks.
+The scale of the cars was slightly bigger than the original Ideal Motorifc 1:43 scale.
+The design of the interchangeable bodies was retained.
+The new cars came with a set of two motors, one for regular speed and one for faster speeds.
+In addition, the cars came with a series of parts to customize the vehicles, much like the last generation of Topper Johnny Lightning called "CUSTOMS" that came with an assortment of accessories that you could add to your car to "Customize it".
+The track pieces that Big Time Toys issued for the new Motorific were designed very similar to the original Ideal track but were a slightly bigger scale.
+Because of this, they could not be used along with the original Ideal designed track.
+Due to their limited release when new, the Big Time Toys released Motorifics have become much rarer than the mass produced Ideal cars and tracks.